ihmeuw-demographics/.github/.github/pull_request_template.md

 ### Other Repositories

-* [ ] Did you update the documentation in the `README.md`?
-Could someone else on our team replicate or use your work?
+* [ ] Did you update any relevant documentation (`README.md` etc.)?
+* [ ] Could someone else on the `ihmeuw-demographics` team replicate or use your work using available documentation?
+* [ ] Did you test your work?
+Either via automated tests or documented manual testing?

 ## Details of PR